baro

 • Node 20+ for the npm install path.

-• Claude Code CLI for --llm claude (the default). baro shells out to claude --print and bills against your Claude Max subscription.
+• Claude Code CLI for --llm claude (the default). baro shells out to the Claude Code CLI and bills against your Claude subscription.
 See claude.com/code.

 • gh (optional) if you want baro to auto-open the pull request when a run finishes.
 Without it, baro pushes the branch and stops.